 US Millionaire Trends and Stats

-1. In March 2020, Jeff Bezos and Bill Gates were the wealthiest Americans.
+1. As of February 2021, Jeff Bezos and Elon Musk are the wealthiest Americans.

-Amazon’s CEO was worth about $113 billion, or about $15 billion more than Microsoft’s co-founder.
-Later in the year, however, Gates lost the runner-up spot to Tesla and SpaceX’s Elon Musk.
+Amazon’s executive chairman is worth about $189.3 billion, or about $7 billion more than the runner-up, Tesla and SpaceX’s Elon Musk whose net worth is estimated at $182.2 billion.
+Bill Gates meanwhile ranks third with $123.7 billion.
 The millionaire demographics show that there was only one woman among the top 10 richest Americans.
-Alice Walton, Walmart’s heiress, scored the 7th position with her net worth of $54.4 billion.
+Alice Walton, Walmart’s heiress, scored the 10th position with her net worth of $65.1 billion.

 2. Nearly two-thirds of US millionaires are between 60 and 79.